-The long-awaited new Mac Pro workstation PC is here.
+The long-awaited new Mac Pro workstation PC is now available.
 And yes, it looks like a cheese grater - reminiscent of the Power Mac G5 and the early-generation Mac Pro design from 2006 onwards.

-Look close at this new powerhouse and it's a superbly-designed machine - just flick through our gallery above.
+This new powerhouse is a superbly-designed machine - just flick through our gallery above.

 As with the first generation of the Mac Pro, as well as the PowerMac G5, it features handles on top and a slide-off case design just like earlier cases.

 Apple has now posted white papers for the Mac Pro itself as well as the Pro Display XDR.
 These comprehensive PDFs are designed to see off any questions from potential purchases about the high-end capabilities of the new devices.
 These could help some potential purchasers decide which model to go for.

 They go through - in exhaustive detail - the full specs of the hardware including exhaustive details about expandability including recommendations about how to add extra memory, for example, without compromising performance.